Search

 Legal constraints

-• Industry specified regulation: The requirements of industry specified laws such as license, labour laws, employment laws etc. could be a hurdle in solving the problems.
+• Industry specified regulation: The requirements of industry-specified laws such as licenses, labour laws, employment laws etc. could be a hurdle in solving the problems.
 The company has to solve the problems by considering legal requirements.

 • Policy and procedure: The members of the organization have to act according to the policies and procedures of the company.
 Therefore, the problem will be solved according to the policies which could be a long process.